-Mike worked as Field Soil Scientist, Soil Surveying – State of MT for followed by USDA-SCS mid 1970’s to 1984 in Scobey and Roundup, MT.
-In 1884 he took the NRCS Soil Survey Project Leaders position in Plains, MT for Sanders County Area thru – 5/1990.
-In 1990 he joined the Montana USDA NRCS State Office Staff as the Soil Database Manager, serving in a variety of positions and roles, thru to retirement as the Assistant State Soil Scientist in 10/2010.
+Mike completed his Soil Science BA degree with a minor in Plant Physiology from 1972-1976 from the University of Wisconsin – Stevens Point.
+He began work in Montana as a Field Soil Scientist from the mid 1970’s to 1984, soil surveying for first the State of MT and then the USDA-Soil Conservation Service in Scobey and Roundup, MT.
+In 1984 he took the NRCS Soil Survey Project Leader position in Plains, MT for the Sanders County Area through May 1990.
+In 1990 he joined the Montana USDA NRCS State Office Staff as the Soil Database Manager, serving in a variety of positions and roles through to retirement as the Assistant State Soil Scientist in October 2010.

-As a fourth generation Montana farmer/rancher, the value of agricultural land conservation has been important to me since a young age.
-My paternal great-grandfather and grandfather homesteaded out of Choteau, MT., with my grandfather eventually moving to the Gallatin Valley and purchasing the farm where I was raised, and still operate today.
-My maternal grandfather purchased a farm in Grangeville, ID., still operating today by my maternal relatives, providing me with a deep history entrenched in agriculture from both of my parents.
-In the mid nineteen nineties, while still working full time on the farm, I attended Montana State University studying Mechanical Engineering, attaining a lower junior level of education, before deciding my true passion was agriculture.
-We raise wheat, barley, alfalfa, peas, and commercial black angus on our farm.
-Serving on the Gallatin County Planning Board as a representative of the Gallatin Conservation District for seven years made me realize the complexities between urban development and agricultural operations.
-Since my time on the Gallatin County Planning Board, ending in 2018, I am honored to serve as a Supervisor of the Gallatin Conservation District.
+As a fourth generation Montana farmer/rancher, the value of agricultural land conservation has been important to Loren since a young age.
+His paternal great-grandfather homesteaded out of Choteau, MT with his grandfather, eventually moving to the Gallatin Valley and purchasing the farm where he was raised and still operate today.
+His maternal grandfather purchased a farm in Grangeville, ID which still operates today by his maternal relatives.
+His families provided him with a deep history entrenched in agriculture from both parents.
+In the mid-1990’s, while still working full time on the farm, Loren attended Montana State University studying Mechanical Engineering, attaining a lower junior level of education, before deciding his true passion was agriculture.
+Loren raises wheat, barley, alfalfa, peas, and commercial black angus on his farm.
+He previously served on the Gallatin County Planning Board as a representative of the Gallatin Conservation District for seven years made him realize the complexities between urban development and agricultural operations.
+Since his time on the Gallatin County Planning Board, ending in 2018, he has been honored to serve as a Supervisor of the Gallatin Conservation District.

 Becky Clements – District Administrator